liauto-siada/siada-cli/README.md

 - Use `--verbose` flag to see detailed output

 For more detailed troubleshooting, check logs and use the `--verbose` flag for additional debug information.

+## Acknowledgements

+Siada CLI is built upon the foundation of numerous open source projects, and we extend our deepest respect and gratitude to their contributors.

+For a complete list of open source projects and licenses used in Siada CLI, please see our [CREDITS.md](./CREDITS.md) file.

+## License

+Distributed under the MIT License.
+See [`LICENSE`](./LICENSE) for more information.